paulsaxe/molssi-guidelines/docs/ml/ml_formatting_guidelines.rst

 *Geometrical Data*
 ^^^^^^^^^^^^^^^^^^
 Representation of geometrical data pertinent to individual chemical species such as molecules (or monomers, dimers, polymers, clusters, unit cells, *etc.*) is dependent upon the task and adopted ML algorithm.
 In general, the raw information on individual molecular structures should be stored as separate files within a subfolder of the root directory called geometries.
-The recommended file format for storing geometrical data is *.mol* which allows for a convenient usage of popular and free chemical data conversion toolkits such as `Open Babel <http://openbabel.org/wiki/Main_Page>`_.
+The recommended file format for storing geometrical data is the `Chemical Table Format (*.mol*) <https://en.wikipedia.org/wiki/Chemical_table_file>`_ which allows for a convenient usage of popular and free chemical data conversion toolkits such as `Open Babel <http://openbabel.org/wiki/Main_Page>`_.
 This representation is probably most useful before training each model since the majority of the ML models require a featurized version of these structures into a numerical representation or embedding.

+For molecules with no bonding information, it is acceptable to use the `XYZ file format (*.xyz*)
+<https://en.wikipedia.org/wiki/XYZ_file_format>`_ while for periodic (crystalline) systems the `Crystallographic Information File (*.cif*)
+<https://en.wikipedia.org/wiki/Crystallographic_Information_File>`_ would be appropriate, while for biomolecules the closely related
+`Macromolecular Crystallographic Information File (*.cif* or *.mmcif*) <https://en.wikipedia.org/wiki/Crystallographic_Information_File>`_ is usually the best choice.

-The text-based molecular structure representations such as `*Simplified Molecular-Input Line-Entry System (SMILES)* <https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system>`_ provide an alternative to geometrical coordinates and are comparatively straightforward to be stored in the dataset tables.
+The text-based molecular structure representations such as `Simplified Molecular-Input Line-Entry System (SMILES) <https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system>`_ provide an alternative to geometrical coordinates and are comparatively straightforward to be stored in the dataset tables.
 SMILES are often precursors for an embedded vector representation of the input structures.
 Software packages such as `RDKit <https://www.rdkit.org/>`_ cheminformatics program and `Open Babel <http://openbabel.org/wiki/Main_Page>`_ toolkit provide